bufbuild-ru/docs/docs/generate/tutorial/index.md

 The file defines which plugins to use to generate code, where to output it, what the inputs are.
 It uses `clean` to state that we'd like to delete all previously generated code each time we run `buf generate`.
 For more information about the available fields, see the [`buf.gen.yaml` reference](../../configuration/v2/buf-gen-yaml/).

+::: tip Note
-::: tip `buf generate` can take many types of input beyond a local directory.
+`buf generate` can take many types of input beyond a local directory.
 See the [inputs reference](../../reference/inputs/) for details about how to specify other types of input to Buf CLI commands.
 :::

 ## Generate code using local plugins